MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 ### Register your app with Microsoft identity platform using the Azure AD portal

-The Azure AD portal provides a central platform for you to register and configure your apps.
+The Azure Active Directory (Azure AD) portal provides a central platform for you to register and configure your apps.
 You must register your app in the Azure AD portal to integrate with the identity platform and call Graph APIs.
 For more information, see [register an app with the identity platform](/graph/auth-register-app-v2).

 > [!WARNING]
 > You mustn't share your Azure AD app ID across multiple Teams apps.
 There must be a 1:1 mapping between a Teams app and an Azure AD app.
 Attempts to install multiple Teams apps which are associated with the same Azure AD app ID will cause installation or runtime failures.